 Improve your story from first line to last

-4. An interesting story opening sets story development in motion
+4. Hook-driven openings set story development in motion

 5. Effective openings set fitting tone